vishalmhjn/actrys/README.md

 * Observed sensor data such as link volumes or link speeds to be used as MOP

 ## Execution
+Following procedure for running <b>Black-box or dynamic simulation </b> scenarios:

+* First, [paths](src/core/paths.py) and [parameters](src/core/params.py) are to be specified.
+The platform has been tested on Ubuntu and OSX platform.
+It has not been tested on Windows where the Paths might need to be adapted

+* Then, the current working director should be changed to [src/core](src/core/) in the Command line interface

+* The Python file is the overall wrapper [run_sim.py](src/wrapper/run_sim.py), which calls the secondary wrapper [munichmr.sh](src/wrapper/munichmr.sh)

+_todo_

+Following procedure for running <b>Analytical or static simulation </b> scenarios:

 _todo_
 <!-- ## Analytical or static simulator